 If you don’t roll over your 401k from your previous employer within the specified time frame, the funds will be distributed to you directly and may be subject to taxes and early withdrawal penalties.
 This could result in a loss of tax-deferred growth potential and control over investment options.

 If you lose your job, can you cash out your 401k?

-If you lose your job, you can cash out your 401(k), but it’s generally not recommended.
+You can cash out your 401k if you lose your job, but it’s generally not recommended.
 Doing so would trigger taxes and early withdrawal penalties, and you would lose the tax-deferred growth potential of the savings.
-Instead, it’s usually better to roll over the 401(k) into an individual retirement account (IRA) or a new employer’s 401(k) plan to maintain the tax-deferred status of the savings and avoid penalties.
+Instead, it’s usually better to roll over the 401k into an individual retirement account (IRA) or a new employer’s 401k plan to maintain the tax-deferred status of the savings and avoid penalties.

 How to cash out 401k after quitting?